OpenAPITools/openapi-generator/samples/client/petstore/perl/README.md

 # AUTOMATIC DOCUMENTATION

 You can print out a summary of the generated API by running the included `autodoc` script in the `bin` directory of your generated library.
+A few output formats are supported:

+          Usage: autodoc [OPTION]

+    -w           wide format (default)
+    -n           narrow format
+    -p           POD format
+    -H           HTML format
+    -h           print this help message

 # DOCUMENTATION FROM THE SWAGGER SPEC